Real or fake: Which Christmas tree to buy?

 Which is more environmentally friendly -- real or artificial?
 The simple answer is: it depends.

-Real trees that still have their roots and can be potted, brought inside for the Christmas period, have a negligible carbon footprint.
+Real trees that still have their roots have a negligible carbon footprint.
+They can be potted, brought inside for the Christmas period and then replanted.

-Things are more complex for those without.
+But things are more complex for other trees.

-Britain's Carbon Trust estimate that a two-meter tall tree that doesn't have roots has a carbon footprint of between 3.5 kg CO2e (carbon dioxide equivalent) and 16 kg CO2e depending on whether it is incinerated -- which is less polluting -- or finds its way to landfill.
+Britain's Carbon Trust estimate that a two-meter tall tree that doesn't have roots has a carbon footprint of between 3.5 kg CO2e (carbon dioxide equivalent) and 16 kg CO2e depending on whether it is incinerated -- which is less polluting -- or finds its way to a landfill.

 "Unfortunately, we still see a lot of trees going into landfill," says Sophie Neuberg, a campaigner for Friends of the Earth.
 "And that's very bad for the environment because they decompose very slowly and create methane which is a greenhouse gas."